Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/12_REFERENCE/IMPROVEMENTS_SUMMARY.md

-# [EMOJI] Configuration System Improvements - Summary
+# ★ Configuration System Improvements - Summary

 ## Problem Identified

 The previous system required users to:
-1. [ERROR] Manually find their Cloudflare Worker URL
+1. ✗ Manually find their Cloudflare Worker URL
-2. [ERROR] Copy-paste it into the Setup tab
+2. ✗ Copy-paste it into the Setup tab
-3. [ERROR] Copy-paste it AGAIN into every clips config
+3. ✗ Copy-paste it AGAIN into every clips config
-4. [ERROR] Remember to update URLs if anything changed
+4. ✗ Remember to update URLs if anything changed
-5. [ERROR] Deal with cryptic error messages if misconfigured
+5. ✗ Deal with cryptic error messages if misconfigured

 **This was extremely problematic!**

 ## Solution Implemented

-### [EMOJI] Intelligent Auto-Configuration System
+### ★ Intelligent Auto-Configuration System

 **Now users experience:**
-1. [OK] Deploy via GitHub Actions  Everything auto-configured
+1. ✓ Deploy via GitHub Actions  Everything auto-configured
-2. [OK] Open control panel  API URL already detected
+2. ✓ Open control panel  API URL already detected
-3. [OK] Create clips configs  No URL fields to fill
+3. ✓ Create clips configs  No URL fields to fill
-4. [OK] Just works™  95% of users need zero config
+4. ✓ Just works™  95% of users need zero config

 ## What Changed

-### [EMOJI] New Files
+### ★ New Files

 1. **`config.js`** - Auto-configuration module
    - Loads on every page